-Our study of aging will explore physical, cognitive, and social development during middle age (40–65), late adulthood (ages 65 and older), and the end of life.
+Our study of the psychology of aging will explore physical, cognitive, and social development during adulthood and the end of life.
 Using a lifespan perspective, we will consider the stability and change (gains and losses) across these domains.
 For example, although older adults show declines in prospective memory, or remembering to do something in the future, they perform similarly on recognition tasks as young adults do, and they perform better than young adults on tasks where they have expertise.
 We will also consider the social context, including social interactions with family and friends, retirement, and perceptions of older adults.

 Our study of human biology will explore the general changes in human biology and physiology that accompany aging.
-We examine what is known about the biological mechanisms and review current theories of aging.
-We will look at the diseases that become more prevalent with age and explore how current life decisions can impact future health outcomes.
-We will focus on the musculoskeletal, endocrine, and digestive systems to explore the complex interplay of the molecules and cells of the human body.
-Learners will use their own bodies as frameworks for inquiry through weekly yoga/anatomy sessions.
+We will review current theories of aging and examine what is known about the biological mechanisms.
+We will focus on the nervous, endocrine, and digestive systems to explore the complex interplay of molecules, cells, tissues and organs of the human body associated with aging.
+We will look at diseases that become more prevalent with age and explore what is known about their causes and treatments, as well as how current life decisions can impact future health outcomes.

 Anticipated Credit Equivalencies (16 credits)